-Aim to create email automations for at least your top ten posts or pages, with exception to your homepage (noted with the / in Google Analytics).
+Aim to create email automation for at least your top ten posts or pages, with the exception of your homepage (noted with the / in Google Analytics).
 Depending on the amount of traffic you receive, you may want to expand that to your top twenty posts or pages.
-Also, if you are regularly posting new content to your website, be sure to update your automations for new popular content.
+Also, if you are regularly posting new content to your website, be sure to update your automation for new popular content.

 3. Retarget people who visit relevant pages on your website with a matching webinar.

 The same posts and pages you use for your email automation can be used for retargeting ads on Google, Facebook, and Twitter.
 With retargeting ads, you can reach anyone who visits specific posts or pages on your website with advertising promoting your upcoming webinar.

 For Google AdWords, you will want to use Remarketing Audiences through Google Analytics.
 This will allow you to reach anyone who visited specific posts or pages in the Google Display Network with your webinar invitation through text links and banner ads.